Proven-Paradox/shaper-system/Handbook.md

 * If the Curse costs HP, you may spend MP instead.
 If it costs MP, you may spend HP instead.
 * If the curse decreases a victim on the [Buff Track](#buff-tracks), the victim of your Curse also takes damage equal to your [Base Offense](#base-physicalmental-offensedefense).
 Use Base Physical Offense if the Ability is an Attack, or Base Mental Offense if the Ability is a Spell.

+#### Ability Specialist
+Choose one Ability you already know.
+When you use that Ability, you may gain one of the following benefits:
+* Increase the Ability's Range by one increment.
+(So Melee Range becomes Short, Short becomes Medium, etc. Abilities that are already Extreme Range cannot use this benefit.)
+* Reduce the cost of the Ability (whether HP or MP) by your Hero Tier.
+* If the Ability is an Attack or Spell, you gain Boon 2 on Offense rolls with it.
+* If the Ability is an Auxiliary and normally requires a Major Action, you may use a Minor Action instead.
+After doing this there is a 3 Round Cooldown on doing so again.
+You may take this Lesson once per Hero Tier, choosing a different Ability each time.

 #### Advantageous Recovery
 When you strike a foe’s elemental weakness, you regain MP equal to half your [Base  Magic Offense](#base-physicalmental-offensedefense), up to a maximum equal to the MP used to perform the striking Ability.
 This Lesson can only be activated once per Ability use; striking multiple foes with one Ability cannot restore HP or MP more than once.